mreinwald/mreinwald.github.io/_pages/publications.md

 Korman, B.\*, Reinwald, M.\*, Kunze, F., & Koos, S. (accepted).
 How Political Context Affects Immigrant Newcomers’ Social Undermining Dynamics and Well-Being at Work. *Academy of Management
 Journal*.

-Kukula, A., Reinwald, M., Kanitz, R., & Hoegl, M. (in press).
+Kukula, A., Reinwald, M.\*, Kanitz, R.\*, & Hoegl, M. (in press).
 Bridging the Past, or Breaking From It?
 Leader Continuity Rhetoric and Nontarget Employee Diversity Initiative Support. *Journal of Management*.

 Guillén, L., Reinwald, M., & Kunze, F. (in press).
 Too few or too many?
 Exploring the Link between Gender Dissimilarity and Employee Absenteeism. *Human Relations*.

-Kanitz, R., Reinwald, M., Gonzalez, K., Burmeister, A., Song, Y., & Hoegl, M. (2024).
+Kanitz, R.\*, Reinwald, M.\*, Gonzalez, K., Burmeister, A., Song, Y., & Hoegl, M. (2024).
 Supportive, Resistant, or Both?
 A Person-Centric View on Employee Responses to Diversity Initiatives. *Journal of Applied Psychology*, 109 (10), 1635–1658..

-Huettermann, H., Berger, S., Reinwald, M., & Bruch, H. (2024).
+Huettermann, H., Berger, S.\*, Reinwald, M.\*, & Bruch, H. (2024).
 Power to the People—And Then?
 A Multilevel Leadership Perspective on Organizational Decentralization. *Human Resource
 Management*, 63, 333–353. <a style='color: black;' href="https://onlinelibrary.wiley.com/doi/epdf/10.1002/hrm.22203">[PDF]</a>

 Kanitz, R., Gonzalez, K., Berger, S., Reinwald, M., Huettermann, H., & Franczak, J. (2023).
 Am I the Only One?
 Consequences of Change Championing (A)symmetry on Group- and Individual-Level Change Outcomes. *Journal of Organizational Behavior*, 44, 1048-1065. <a style='color: black;' href="/files/Kanitz, Gonzalez, Berger, Reinwald et al., 2023.pdf">[PDF]</a>